-Ms. Dalli’s practice focuses on complex commercial litigation, including business matters, commercial and residential foreclosures, intellectual property (trademark and copyright infringement, unfair competition and trade secrets), arts and entertainment and real estate.
-She has extensive experience in intellectual property law – copyrights and trademarks, entertainment law, real estate, business transactions and employment issues.
+Ms. Dalli’s practice focuses on complex commercial litigation, including business matters, intellectual property (trademark and copyright infringement and unfair competition), real estate and commercial and residential foreclosures.
+She has extensive experience in intellectual property, arts and entertainment law, business transactions and real estate.
 Ms. Dalli takes pride in counseling her clients in litigation avoidance.

 Ms. Dalli joined the firm in 2004 and became a partner in 2007.

-Ms. Dalli received her Juris Doctorate degree from Southwestern University School of Law in Los Angeles, California in 1982.
-She received a Bachelor of Arts degree, cum laude, in psychology and a minor in music from the State University College at Fredonia.
+Ms. Dalli received her Juris Doctor degree from Southwestern University School of Law in Los Angeles, California in 1982.
+She received a Bachelor of Arts degree, cum laude, in psychology and a minor in music from the State University of New York at Fredonia.
 Ms. Dalli also attended the University of Pisa in Italy, where she studied art, literature, opera and Italian.
-Ms. Dalli worked at United Talent Agency in Beverly Hills, CA from 1996 to 2000.
+Ms. Dalli worked at United Talent Agency in Beverly Hills, California from 1996 to 2000.

 Professional and Civic Associations